Change your irrigation clock

 Assigned watering groups are mandatory for all municipal water customers.
 Running your sprinkler irrigation system outside your assigned days is water waste and may result in a water-waste fee or citation.
 Find your watering group on our website or check your monthly water bill for your assigned group.
 Sunday watering is prohibited.

 From May 1 through Aug.
 31, watering restrictions prohibit landscape irrigation between the hours of 11 a.m. and 7 p.m.
 Sprinkler watering on Sunday is prohibited.
-Tip: The impulse to increase landscape watering is strong when temperatures start getting hotter, but grass, trees and plants actually don't need as much water as we sometimes think.
+Tip: The impulse to increase landscape watering is strong when temperatures get hotter, but grass, trees and plants don't need as much water as you might think.
 In May, while nights are still cool, gradually increase your sprinkler watering from three days to four.
 From there, keep an eye on your landscape and increase watering only as needed into June, July and August.
+Find more watering tips.

 How to water plants with drip irrigation